 In the below video, fire fighters created two identical rooms.
 One contained furniture made with natural materials, and the other contained furniture made with synthetic materials.
 See how dramatically fire spreads in a room with modern furnishings compared to furnishings from decades past.

 Natural materials burn at a slower lower rate than petroleum-based materials and with lower heat release.
+Yes, petroleum.
+As in gasoline.

 Ironically, even synthetic mattresses with flame retardants burn extremely hot once ignited.
 That’s because they’re essentially petroleum at their core.
 Escape times and the toxicity of the fumes can be drastically different for something as simple as materials, and may ultimately make the difference between life and death.